 At CIMMYT, Strugnell helps scientists share what their work.
 She focuses on corporate branding and writes news stories about scientists’ research for CIMMYT’s website.
 In this role, Strugnell interviews scientists about their work and its implications, and then she distills it.
 The challenge, said Strugnell, is explaining their research in a way that is accurate, concise, and accessible.

 “When I talk with scientists at CIMMYT they use a lot of jargon.
 I have to use what I have learned in LSC to think about news values, find some fun angles, and write a story that’s relevant to the audience,” said Strugnell.

 One class that stands out to Strugnell is the capstone course LSC 515: Public Information Campaigns.
 All LSC students take a capstone course at the end of their major and work on a project with a real client to apply skills and theoretical knowledge they acquired during their years at LSC.
 That year, Strugnell and her classmates developed a leaf-disposal campaign and presented it to all of its stakeholders from the City of Monona.

 “It was a valuable experience to work with people in the community.
-It prepared me for all of the work I do now working with different stakeholders across CIMMYT,” said Strugnell.
+It prepared me for all of the work I do now with different stakeholders across CIMMYT,” said Strugnell.